-- The introduction of enhanced reporting without an additional burden, through RIDDOR, which at a minimum, records the scale of a fall, the method used and the circumstances of the fall. - 7 The appointment of an independent body that allows confidential, enhanced and digital reporting of all near misses and accidents that do not qualify for RIDDOR reporting.
-The data collected by this independent body will be shared with government and industry to inform health and safety policy. - The extension of the Working Well Together Working Well at Height safety campaigns to industries outside of the construction sector. - An equivalent system to Scotland's Fatal Accident Inquiry process to be extended to the rest of the UK.
+- The introduction of enhanced reporting without an additional burden, through RIDDOR, which at a minimum, records the scale of a fall, the method used and the circumstances of the fall. - The appointment of an independent body that allows confidential, enhanced and digital reporting of all near misses and accidents that do not qualify for RIDDOR reporting.
+The data collected by this independent body will be shared with government and industry to inform health and safety policy. - 3.
+The extension of the Working Well Together Working Well at Height safety campaigns to industries outside of the construction sector. - 4.
+An equivalent system to Scotland's Fatal Accident Inquiry process to be extended to the rest of the UK.

-The inquiry received over 60 responses from diverse where there might be a risk of a fall liable to cause sectors of the UK economy.
-The majority of the respondents believed that the principle of the Work at Height Regulations 2005 was broadly fit-for-purpose, Since the introduction of the regulations, the UK has however the interpretation and application of the legislation was varied.
+The inquiry received over 60 responses from diverse sectors of the UK economy.
+The majority of the respondents believed that the principle of the Work at Height Regulations 2005 was broadly fit-for-purpose, however the interpretation and application of the legislation was varied.